• Learn with me

 Some people argue that Bath and Body Works candles smell amazing (no offence if that's you!), but they are so strong, they smell so fake and they make my head hurt almost immediately.
 They just can't compare to a beeswax candle.

-Beeswax candles have so many benefits, which I'll go through later on, and because they are such high quality, they are expensive.
-What I've decided to do now that I know I want more candle glow in my life is to buy some LED candles (like these) and have a small collection of beeswax candles to use when I want to burn a real candle!
+Beeswax candles have so many benefits, which I'll go through later on, and because they are such high quality, they are more expensive.
+However, you can make your own (taper or jarred), which is significantly cheaper and quite easy.
+Alternatively, you could have a small collection to use when you want a real candle and use LED candles to create candlelight at other times.

-This way, I get candlelight more regularly, but don't pay an arm and a leg, and don't flood my air with nasty toxins from cheap candles.
+This way, you get that cozy, flickering light source more regularly but don't pay an arm and a leg, and don't flood your air with harmful chemicals from cheap candles.

 If you want to make your own beeswax candles, I recommend using high quality beeswax that you know is 100% pure!